What to Expect in Real Estate Private Equity in London When You Join Right Out of Undergrad

 Interviews at bulge-bracket and elite-boutique banks were far more technical, and they asked more traditional accounting/valuation/modeling questions.

 But at most RE PE firms, they cared far more about passion for real estate and social skills.

 Q: Do you think it was a good idea to go into RE PE straight out of undergrad?

-People often argue that investment banking gives you more and better options.
+In the investment banking vs private equity debate, people often argue that IB gives you more and better options.